-Angelina Jolie’s mother, Bing Crosby’s first wife, and James Dean’s mother all have at least one thing in common--falling victim to ovarian cancer.
-In fact, according to the Ovarian Cancer National Alliance, more than 21,000 women in the U.S. are diagnosed with ovarian cancer and 15,000 women die from it every year.
+Angelina Jolie’s mother, Bing Crosby’s first wife, and James Dean’s mother all have at least one thing in common—falling victim to ovarian cancer.
+The American Cancer Society estimates that 22,000 women will be diagnosed with ovarian cancer in the United States in 2016.

 What Is Ovarian Cancer?